peter88213/yw-cnv/docs/template/help.md

 -   Interspersed HTML, TEX, or RTF commands are removed.
 -   Gobal variables and project variables are not resolved.
--   Chapter titles appear as first level heading if the chapter is marked as beginning of a new section in yWriter.
+-   Chapter titles appear as first level heading if the chapter is marked as beginning of a new section in yw7.
 Such headings are considered as "part" headings.
 -   Chapter titles appear as second level heading if the chapter is not marked as beginning of a new section.
 Such headings are considered